Carnegie Mellon

 What's Simics?

-Simics is a system simulation platform originally developed by Virtutech, a spin-off of the Swedish Institute of Computer Science (SICS), which was later acquired by Wind River.
+Intel Simics is a system simulation platform originally developed by Virtutech, a spin-off of the Swedish Institute of Computer Science (SICS), which was for a time administered by Wind River.
 Simics is an extensible simulation/debugging platform which can support the execution of networks of simulated machines running off-the-shelf operating systems.
-Wind River graciously supports our educational mission by providing CMU with a site license free of charge.
-Before using Simics for any non-coursework purposes, please contact your instructor to make sure your proposed use does not conflict with our Simics license.
+Intel graciously supports our educational mission by providing CMU users with an educational-use license free of charge.
+Before using Simics for any non-coursework purposes, please contact your instructor to make sure your proposed use does not conflict with the Simics educational-use license.

 15-410 Basic Simics Commands